 Competency pyramid

 Individuals can be viewed with three competence elements arranged in a pyramid-like form.
 At the peak are JOB SPECIFIC competencies developing from work experience.
 They are built on EDUCATIONAL and OCCUPATIONAL competencies which derive from formal education.
-At the base are BASIC COMPETENCIES, individuals' characteristic ways of working, handling information and viewing the world.
-They develop earlier, are more stable in time but what is most important, they guide and give direction to all educational, occupational and job specific competencies.
-They may be expressed as personified "Experts in work".
+At the base are BASIC competencies ie., individuals' characteristic ways of behaving, handling information and viewing the world.
+They develop earlier and are more stable in time and they give direction to all educational, occupational and job specific competence regardless of the person's age, education, work experience or employment status.
+They derive from individual motivations, ways of thinking and attitudes.
+They may be described as personified, easily relatable "Experts in work".

 The platform feature of basic competencies becomes more important as the disruption of competency requirements at work gains in speed.
 Occupations and jobs change and the pyramid's upper parts have to be renovated or rebuilt from time to time.
 However, basic competencies change more slowly.
 They provide direction both to occupational and job specific competencies throughout one's work career.
 Their greater stability and transferability makes them a platform for lifelong learning.
 Deriving from personal motivations, ways of thinking and attitudes, basic competencies generate a sense of ownership necessary for initiating self-directed planning of career and competence.